christian-vdz/terraform-docker-k3s/README.md

 Run `terraform init` to initialize the working directory and download all required providers or modules.

-Run `terraform plan` to preview the changes that Terraform will make if the `terraform apply` is ran.
+Run `terraform plan` to preview the changes that Terraform will make if you run the `terraform apply` command.

 Run `terraform apply` to apply the changes.